AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 >[!IMPORTANT]
 >
->New map collections is available in Experience Manager Guides as a Cloud Service starting with 2026.06.0 release.
+>New Map Collection is available in Experience Manager Guides as a Cloud Service starting with 2026.06.0 release.
 Contact your Customer Success team to enable this feature.

 Map collection in Adobe Experience Manager Guides enables publishing specialists to organize multiple documents into a single collection, control the output generated for each document, and efficiently generate and publish outputs in batches from a centralized dashboard.
-It also provides visibility into output generation progress and highlights changes made to maps since their last published output, allowing you to review updates and republish content when needed.
+It also provides visibility into output generation progress and highlights changes made to maps since their last published output and republish content when needed.

-The New map collection (Beta) consolidates the functionality previously spread across the legacy Map Collection, and Bulk Publishing into a single unified interface.
-Once the beta feature flag is enabled, you can manage maps, presets, generation history, publishing history, metadata, and collection membership from one location.
+The New map collection consolidates the functionality previously spread across the old map collection, and bulk publishing into a single unified interface.
+Once enabled, you can manage maps, presets, generation history, publishing history, metadata, and collection membership from one location.

 ## Create a map collection and add DITA maps